DiggsAsura/codecademy_courses/hello_rust/00-experiment-the-rust-book/12-an-io-project--building-a-command-line-program/minigrep/12-5-working-with-environment-variables.md

 yet defined the **search_case_insensitive** function.
 Feel free to add a skeleton implementation that always returns an empty vector, similar to the way we did for the **search** function in Listing 12-16 to see the test compile and fail.

+### Implementing the search_case_insensitive Function

+The **search_case_insensitive** function, shown in Listing 12-21, will be almost the same as the **search** function.
+The only difference is that we'll lowercase the **query** and each **line** so whatever the case of the input arguments, they'll be the same case when we check whether the line contains the query.

+    *Filename: src/lib.rs* - check the file
+    12-21: Defining the search_case_insensitive functions to lowercase the query and the line before comparing them

+First, we loowercase the **query** string and store it in a shadowed variable with the same name.
+Calling **to_lowercase** on the query is necessary so no matter whether the user's query is **"rust", "RUST", "Rust"**, or **"rUsT"**, we'll treat the querty as if it were **"rust"** and be insensitive to the case.
+While **to_lowercase** will handle basic Unicode, it won't be 100% accurate.
+If we were writing real application, we'd want to do a bit more work here, but this section is about environment variables, not Uniceode, so we'll leave it at that here.

+Note that **query** is now a **String** rather than a string slice, because calling **to_lowercase** creates new data rather than referenceing existing data.
+Say the query is **rUsT"**, as an example: that string slice doesn't contain a lowercase **u** or **t** for us to use, so we have to allocate a new **String** containing **"rust"**.
+When we pass **query** as an argument to the **contains** method now, we need to add an ampersand because the signature of **contains** is defined to take a string slice.

+Next, we add a call to **to_lowercase** on each **line** to lowercase all characters.
+Now that we've converted **line** and **query** to lowercase, we'll find matches no matter what the case of the query is.

+Let's see if this implementation passes the tests:

+$ cargo test
+   Compiling minigrep v0.1.0 (file:///projects/minigrep)
+    Finished test [unoptimized + debuginfo] target(s) in 1.33s
+     Running unittests src/lib.rs (target/debug/deps/minigrep-9cd200e5fac0fc94)

+running 2 tests
+test tests::case_insensitive ... ok
+test tests::case_sensitive ... ok

+test result: ok.
+2 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s

+Running unittests src/main.rs (target/debug/deps/minigrep-9cd200e5fac0fc94)

+running 0 tests

+test result: ok.
+0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s

+   Doc-tests minigrep

+running 0 tests

+test result: ok.
+0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s

+Great!
+They passed.
+Now, let's call the new **search_case_sensitive** function from the **run** function.
+First, we'll add a configuratino option to the **Config** struct to switch between case- sensitive and case-insensitive search.
+Adding this field will cause compiler errors because we aren't initializing this field anywhere yet:

+    *Filename: lib.rs* - check the file

+We added the **ignore_case** field that holds a Boolean.
+Next, we need the **run** function to check the **ignore_case** field's value and use that to decide whether to call the **search** function or the **search_case_insensitive** function, as shown in Listing 12-22.
+This still won't comiple yet.

+    *Filename: src/lib.rs* - check the file
+    12-22: Calling either **search** or **search_case_insensitive** based on the value in **config.ignore_case**

+Finally, we need to check for the environment variable.
+The functions for working with environment variables are in the **env** module in the standard library, so we bring that module into scope at the top of *src/lib.rs*.
+Then we'll use the **var** function from the **env** module to check to see if any value has been set for an environment variable named **IGNORE_CASE**, as shown in Listing 12-23

+    *Filename: src/lib.rs*
+    12-23: Checking for any value in an environment variable named IGNORE_CASE

+Here, we create a new variable **ignore_case**.
+To set its value, we call the **env::var** function and pass it the name of the **IGNORE_CASE** environment variable.
+The **env::var** function returns a **Result** that will be the successful **Ok** variant that contains the value of the environment variable if the environemtn varialbe is set to any value.
+It will reutnr the **Err** variant if the environment variable is not set.

+We're using the **is_ok** method on the **Result** to check whether the environement varialb eis set, which means the program should do a case-insensitive search.
+If the **IGNORE_CASE** environment variable isn't set to do anything, **is_ok** will return false and the program will perform a case-sensitive search.
+We don't care about the *value* of the environment variable, just whether it's set or unset, so we're checking **is_ok** rather than using **unwrap, expect** or any of the other methods we've seen on **Result**.

+We pass the value in the **ignore_case** variable to the **Config** instance so the **run** function can read that value and decide whether to call **search_case_insensitive** or **search**, as we implemented in Listing 12-22.

+Let's give it a try!
+First, we'll run our program without ehe environment variable set and with the query **to**, which should match any line that contains the word "to" in all lowercase:

+$ cargo run -- to poem.txt
+   Compiling minigrep v0.1.0 (file:///projects/minigrep)
+    Finished dev [unoptimized + debuginfo] target(s) in 0.0s
+     Running `target/debug/minigrep to poem.txt`
+Are you nobody, too?
+How dreary to be somebody!

+Looks like that still works!
+Now, let's run the program with **IGNORE_CASE** set to **1** but with the same query **to**.

+$ IGNORE_CASE=1 cargo run -- to poem.txt

+If you're using PowerShell, you will need to set the environemnt variable and run the program as separate commands:

+PS> $Env:IGNORE_CASE=1; cargo run -- to poem.txt

+This will make **IGNORE_CASE** persist for the remainder of your shell session.
+It can be unset with the **Remove-Item** cmdlet:

+PS> Remove-Item Env:IGNORE_CASE

+We should get lines that contain "to" that might have uppercase letters:

+Are you nobody, too?
+How dreary to be somebody!
+To tell your name the livelong day
+To an admiring bog!

+(actually, mine does not work it seems. still print only 2, and i have the exact same code hmm)

+Excellent, we also got lines containing "To"!
+Our **minigrep** program can now do case-insensitive searching controlled by an environement variable.
+Now you know how to manage options set using either command line arguments or environement variables.

+Some programs allow arguments *and* environement variables for the same configuration.
+In those cases, the programs decide that one or the other takes precedence.
+For another exercise on your own, try controlling case sensitivity through either a command line argument or an environment variable.
+Decide whether the command line argument or the environemtn variable should take precedence if the program is run with one set to case sensitive and one set to ignore case.

+The **std::env** module contains many more useful features for dealing with environment variables: check out its documentation to see what is available.